Generic Name: nimodipine (nye-MOE-di-peen)

 If OVERDOSE is suspected:

-Store Nimotop at 77 degrees F (25 degrees C).
-Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
+Store Nimotop at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Store in the original foil pack away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep Nimotop out of the reach of children and away from pets.

 - If you have any questions about Nimotop, please talk with your doctor, pharmacist, or other health care provider.